 Parameter Description shortcut { shortcut } Synopsis: { default, disable, enable } Default: default Sets the area's shortcutting mode.
-Options include: <itemizedlist>itemizedlist>item>Default: If the Area Border Router (ABR) has an active backbone connection, the area is not used for shortcutting and a new bit (S-bit) is not set by the ABR in the</itemizedlist>
+Options include: <itemizedlist>itemizedlist&gt;itemizedlist&gt;has an active backbone connection, the area is not used for shortcutting and a new bit (S-bit) is not set by the ABR in the</itemizedlist>

-366 Viewing a List of Areas
+Viewing a List of Areas 341

 Parameter Description router-LSA originated for the area.
-The opposite is true if the ABR does not have an active backbone connection. /listitem>Enable: If the ABR has an active backbone connection, it sets the new bit (S-bit) in the router-LSA originated for the area and uses it for shortcutting.
+The opposite is true if the ABR does not have an active backbone connection.
+If the ABR has an active backbone connection, it sets the new bit (S-bit) in the router-LSA originated for the area and uses it for shortcutting.
 Other ABRs in the area must also report the new bit.
-However, if the ABR does not have an active backbone connection, it uses the area unconditionally for shortcutting and sets the new bit in the router-LSA originated for the area. /listitem> Clistitem> Disable: The ABR does not use this area for shortcutting, or set the new bit (S-bit) in the router-LSA originated for it.
+However, if the ABR does not have an active backbone connection, it uses the area unconditionally for shortcutting and sets the new bit in the router-LSA originated for the area.
+It ABR does not use this area for shortcutting, or set the new bit (S-bit) in the router-LSA originated for it.